Andy0898/spring-petclinic/readme.md

 # This is a very good example of Spring technology stack
 I would like to add some features in this forked project and the code refactor will help me to learn Spring Boot more efficient.

-1. Support h2 database, this will help me to understand how spring support embedded databases
+* Add some collumns in some tables, this will help me to understand JPA & Spring Data better
-2. Add some collumns in some tables, this will help me to understand JPA & Spring Data better
+* Integrate MyBatis in this project
-3. Integrate MyBatis in this project
+* Support h2 database, this will help me to understand how spring support embedded databases

 # Spring PetClinic Sample Application [![Build Status](https://travis-ci.org/spring-projects/spring-petclinic.png?branch=master)](https://travis-ci.org/spring-projects/spring-petclinic/)
 Deploy this sample application to Pivotal Web Services: